itzg/docker-minecraft-server/docs/commands.md

 _The `-i` is not needed in this case._

+## When RCON is disabled

-If rcon is disabled you can send commands by passing them as arguments to the packaged `mc-send-to-console` script.
+If rcon is disabled you can send commands by passing them as arguments to the packaged `mc-send-to-console` script after setting the env var `CREATE_CONSOLE_IN_PIPE` to "true".
 For example, a player can be op'ed in the container `mc` with:

 ```shell
 docker exec mc mc-send-to-console op player